WebAssembly/spec/spectec/test-prose/TEST.md

 6. Assert: Due to validation, (vcvtop__ = PROMOTELOW).
 7. Return ?().

-halfop lanetype'' X M_1 lanetype X M_2 vcvtop__
+halfop lanetype' X M_1 lanetype X M_2 vcvtop__
-1. If lanetype'' is Jnn, then:
+1. If lanetype' is Jnn, then:
   a.
 If (lanetype is Jnn /\ vcvtop__ is some EXTEND), then:
     1) Let (EXTEND half sx) be vcvtop__.
     2) Return ?(half).
   b.
 If (lanetype is Fnn /\ vcvtop__ is some CONVERT), then:
     1) Let (CONVERT half? sx) be vcvtop__.
     2) Return half?.
-2. Assert: Due to validation, lanetype'' is Fnn.
+2. Assert: Due to validation, lanetype' is Fnn.
 3. If lanetype is Jnn, then:
   a.
 If vcvtop__ is some TRUNC_SAT, then:
     1) Return ?().